jg-digital-media/jgdm-100DaysOfCode/log/project-log-2018.md

 I won't last 100 straight days this time either, although I intend to complete 100 Days.
 My goal is to help myself maintain not just my coding (I can always be found coding) but also an active social media presence.

 # LOG

+### **Day 58** Wednesday 28th November 2018

+Bit of a late update for this one.
+I have a potential solution for the DataFrames python file that is struggling with its import.
+But try as I might I'm not getting anywhere with the react Production build.

 ### **Day 57** Tuesday 27th November 2018